Alessandroinfo/web-component/README.md

 2️⃣ `paragraph-word-counter` is a customized built-in element that extends the p element and displays the word count of its text content.

 The code also includes lifecycle methods for the button-enhanced custom element that are invoked when the element is connected, disconnected, adopted, or when its attributes change.

+▶️ Open the `index.html` in your browser to see the custom components rendered and the relative console log.